daniel-caleb/PLP-Database/Week 9/README.md

 Listing,
 Description

+** Also implemented the SQL Select command to retrive information from the database.

 ## License

 This repository is licensed under the CC0 1.0 License.
 See the [LICENSE](LICENSE) file for more information.